BibleTools

 The word "with" will be the focus of our attention as we seek to understand more thoroughly our identification with Christ.
 The scripture says we were buried "with" Christ.
 Jesus was literally buried in the heart of the earth in a tomb because He was dead.
 The apostle Paul states in Romans 7:9, "For I was alive once without the law, but when the commandment came, sin revived and I died."
 Like Paul, we are buried "with" Him by means of baptism.

 We tend to take the word "with" for granted because we use it so commonly; it is a little preposition we stick in front of another word and hardly notice.
 But what does it mean?
 It means "in the company of."
 Every time we see the word "with" preceding Christ in a context that includes us, we are "in the company of" Him.
-It has a few other alternate usages such as, "a member or associate of," "characterized by," "possessed of," and many more.
-In fact, the American Heritage College Dictionary shows twenty-seven closely related but specifically different usages.
+According to the American Heritage College Dictionary, the preposition "with" has 27 other usages, among which are "a member or associate of," "characterized by" and "possessed of."

 Romans 6:6 adds to being baptized with Christ, "Knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin."
 We are not only baptized with Him, we are also crucified with Him.
 Christ became sin to pay for our sins, suffered crucifixion, and died.
 We die when God reveals to us the knowledge of sin and we repent, accept the blood of Christ, and commit ourselves to be His disciples.